antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 ---

 ## Background
 The support for working with `json`, `xml`, or text files is great in Logic Apps.
-However, sometimes you need to send a customized message or a request to a service.
-In some cases, you need to be able to handle a different content types than your typical `json` or `xml` payloads, and those can be a bit more challenging.
-In this guide, we will specifically look into the less commonly used media content type: `multipart/form-data` payloads!
+However, sometimes there is a need to send a customized message or a request to a service, and those can be a bit more challenging.
+In this guide, we will specifically look into the content type known as `multipart/form-data`!

 ## What is the Content-Type HTTP header?🏷️
 The `Content-Type` HTTP header describes the format of the payload in both HTTP requests and responses, allowing the receiving side to correctly decode or parse the data.
 There are differnt content types, with `application/json` and `application/xml` being the most common in REST APIs.
 It is important not to confuse `Content-Type` with `Content-Encoding`, which refers to how the resource is encoded.